Experiences of post-war National Service in the Royal Signals

 Everything had to be perfect for the Sergeant Major re our uniforms and the dorm where we all lived and slept.
 The Sergeant Major would try and 'catch us out' and was delighted if he found a speck of dust on a top shelf.
-If anything was slightly wrong, he would make the dorm untidy and force the soldiers tidy up and make it absolutely immaculate again.
+If anything was slightly wrong, he would make the dorm untidy and force the soldiers to tidy up and make it absolutely immaculate again.
 The Sergeant Major would even test the beds to see if the sheets were tucked in properly and tight enough across the bed.

 Consequently, young National Servicemen soon learnt to 'do as they were told' without question.
 We learnt never to argue, or there would be an awful punishment.
 When an Officer said 'jump the only permissible response was "Yes sir, how high?".

 I knew some tricks to satisfy the Sergeant Major.
 These came from my grandfather who had been a professional soldier.
 For example, if a beret didn't fit properly, 'accidently' drop it into cold water in order to shrink it.
 Also, as the army boots had to shine and be absolutely spotless apply a hot iron to the tiny lumps on the end of the leather in order to burn them off and then spend hours polishing them so they were like a mirror.
-Of course, no-one admitted to the Officers that they did this, but no doubt the Officers knew anyway.
+Of course, no-one admitted to the officers that they did this, but no doubt they knew anyway.

 We also had a ruse to annoy the Sergeant Major without getting caught.
-While square bashing one row would march out of step (on purpose and by pre-arrangement) and then when the Sergeant Major ran along the ranks to see which row was out of step, that row would go back into step and another row would take over being out-of step.
+While square bashing, one row would march out of step (on purpose and by pre-arrangement) and then when the Sergeant Major ran along the ranks to see which row was out of step, that row would go back into step and another row would take over being out-of step.
 So the Sergeant Major couldn't find the culprits or blame anyone in particular.
-The Sergeant Major got quite irritated, and the soldiers thought it was wonderful.
+The Sergeant Major got quite irritated, and the soldiers thought that was wonderful.

-We were paid very little, I can't remember how much, but each month money taken out of our pay for 'barrack room damages' even if we hadn't damaged the barrack room!
+We were paid very little, I can't remember how much, but each month money was taken out of our pay for 'barrack room damages' even if we hadn't damaged the barrack room!

 Gathering together a lot of young lads from all parts of the country and all walks of life and expecting them to live together in the barracks was quite an experience!
-We tended to bond, because of the 'common enemy' - ie. the Sergeant Major!
+We tended to bond, because of the 'common enemy' - i.e. the Sergeant Major!

-We had to have their own rules to a degree and deal with some problems ourselves.
+We had to have our own rules to a degree and deal with some problems ourselves.
 For example, there was one lad who didn't wash much and wasn't good on personal hygiene.
 So we told him to wash or shower.
 As he still didn't bother much, we told him that he stank and he was to shower.
 He still didn't bother.
 So when he was asleep one night, we somehow managed to put his bed (with him in it!) on top of one or two other beds.
 When the 'unwashed one' woke up and got out of bed, more than half asleep, he had a fall to the floor and a massive shock!
 He showered after that!

 Being in the Royal Signals, the main work was to keep communications going.
 When something didn't work, we soldiers and/or airmen would have to drive into the desert to make repairs.
 This was often at night.
 Quite a lot of cable which was buried in the sand 'went missing'.
-Sometimes we could see the Arabs in the car headlights rolling it up When they realised that they had been seen, they disappeared into the night, as if by magic.
+Sometimes we could see the Arabs in the car headlights rolling it up.
+When they realised that they had been seen, they disappeared into the night, as if by magic.

 Once when I was up a telegraph pole making repairs, a plane flew past me, lower than I was.